 My main use of the controller is to incrementally adjust white, blue and red diode channels.
 This brings me back to the company’s recommended light dosage recipe for various stages of crop growth.
 My experience with this grow light and its recommended wavelength recipes is the same as with using hydroponics nutrients: the manufacturer’s recommended dose may or may not be perfect for your plants in your grow room.

 Lots of factors affect how much and what spectral mix of radiation should be delivered to your specific plants at different stages of growth.
 Marijuana genetics, whether plants are seedlings, clones, or older, the type of growing system (deep water culture versus soilless mix, for example), how well the grow room is climate-controlled, vented, and humidity-controlled, vertical grow room space, and other factors make generic light dosage recommendations only a starting point.
-Using the CLW recommended dosage for seedlings and clones, for example, I overlit the seedlings and clones, driving their morphology downward and horizontal because there was too much light for them.
+Using the recommended light intensity dosage for seedlings and clones, I overlit my seedlings and clones, driving their morphology downward and horizontal because there was too much light for them.

 During grow phase, I continued my scaled-back intensity, and kept the light rather high above the canopy.
 The good news is that because I have adjustable light hangers and the CLW controller, I’m able to micro-adjust grow light height and spectral output many times per day if I want to.
 Do your own controlled experiments, in consultation with the manufacturer’s tech support staff, but err on the side of caution because these lights are very efficient and potent.